 That Theodore Bernstein filed a Breach of Contract lawsuit in an Illinois Circuit Court that was moved to an Illinois Federal Court for Heritage’s Union’s failure to pay the death claim filed by Spallina as the alleged trustee for the missing 1995 trust.

-That Spallina had in his possession an alleged 2000 insurance trust done by Simon allegedly with Proskauer Rose LLP that would have made legally void any 1995 prior insurance trust claimed to be the beneficiary by Spallina and this document was secreted from the insurance company and the beneficiaries by Spallina, until it was discovered in the production documents Spallina and Tescher were forced to turn over by this Court’s Order upon their removal.
+That Spallina had in his possession an alleged 2000 insurance trust allegedly done by Simon with Proskauer Rose LLP that would have made legally void any 1995 prior insurance trust claimed to be the beneficiary by Spallina and this document was secreted from the insurance company and the beneficiaries by Spallina, Theodore and Pam until it was discovered in the production documents Spallina and Tescher were forced to turn over by this Court’s Order upon their removal.

-That Theodore Bernstein filed the Breach of Contract lawsuit claiming he was the alleged trustee of the lost 1995 trust that no copies exist of and he claims to have never seen or possessed and mysteriously replaces his former counsel Tescher and Spallina as the trustee of this lost and missing trust that neither he nor his Attorneys at Law, Spallina and Tescher, who were also representing the Estate and Trust of Simon at the time as Co-PR’s, Co-Trustees and Counsel to the Co-PR’s and Co-Trustees.
+That Theodore Bernstein filed the Breach of Contract lawsuit claiming he was the alleged trustee of the lost 1995 trust after Spallina’s filed a claim stating that he was the Trustee of the 1995 insurance trust.NO o copies exist of and he like Spallina claims to have never seen or possessed these documents.
+TED mysteriously replaces his former counsel Tescher and Spallina as the trustee of this lost and missing trust that neither he nor his Attorneys at Law, Spallina and Tescher, who were also representing the Estate and Trust of Simon at the time as Co-PR’s, Co-Trustees and Counsel to the Co-PR’s and Co-Trustees, have ever seen, have proof of or any idea of what it says

 That Theodore and Pamela would receive 2/5th of the insurance policy proceeds that are currently unknown amounts, as the policy is also missing and lost even claimed as such by the insurance carriers but if the policy were paid to the Estate, which owns the policy allegedly, they would receive NOTHING as they have been disinherited.